This project started at Cambridge University by a group of AI and art enthusiasts.

 - What is creativity, and can machines be creative?

 - Why is it that we feel an emotional attachment to the creation of an emotionless machine?

 Moreover, for the first time, machines invented things that are unique and pretty.

-Since then, AI technology and the required computational infrastructures have advanced greatly.
-We can now make more interesting paintings, with more details and in higher resolution for a lower cost.
-Contemporary AI generated art is truly beautiful.
+Since then, AI technology and the required computational infrastructures have greatly advanced.
+We can now make more engaging paintings, with more details and in higher resolution at a lower cost.
+Contemporary AI generated art is truly original and beautiful.

 Modern Portrait of A Human - Art AI